pg_statistic

 pg_statistic#

-system catalog table stores statistical data about the contents of the database.
-Entries are created by ANALYZE and subsequently used by the query planner.
+The pg_statistic system catalog table stores statistical data about the contents of the database.
+Entries are created by ANALYZE and subsequently used by the query optimizer.
+There is one entry for each table column that has been analyzed.
 Note that all the statistical data is inherently approximate, even assuming that it is up-to-date.

-is designed not to assume very much about what sort of statistics it stores.
-Only extremely general statistics (such as nullness) are given dedicated columns in pg_statistic
+Since different kinds of statistics may be appropriate for different kinds of data, pg_statistic is designed not to assume very much about what sort of statistics it stores.
+Only extremely general statistics (such as nullness) are given dedicated columns in pg_statistic.
+Everything else is stored in slots, which are groups of associated columns whose content is identified by a code number in one of the slot’s columns.

-should not be readable by the public, since even statistical information about a table’s contents should be considered sensitive.
-(Example: minimum and maximum values of a salary column). pg_stats is a publicly readable view on pg_statistic
+pg_statistic should not be readable by the public, since even statistical information about a table’s contents may be considered sensitive (for example: minimum and maximum values of a salary column). pg_stats is a publicly readable view on pg_statistic that only exposes information about those tables that are readable by the current user.
+See pg_stats, for more information on this view.

 Table 1. pg_catalog.pg_statistic